hashb/chenna.me/_posts/2019-10-27-captain-s-log-stardate-26-0330-00.md

 I have been looking into deploying Jenkins on a Kubernetes cluster.
 Also looking into the whole DevOps cycle.

+### Sat, 02 Nov 2019

+Worked on a secret project.
+Servos, pulleys, linkages and weird mechanisms.
+It was fun!
+Will do it again Monday.

 [1]: https://en.wikipedia.org/wiki/Law_of_large_numbers
 [2]: https://blog.halide.cam/inside-the-iphone-11-camera-part-1-a-completely-new-camera-28ea5d091071